mthvedt/hitchhiker-rust/rust/lib/store/src/tree/design.md

 Master TODO list
 ================

-- Code cleanup.
-- Futures model?

 A disk model should provide futures for getting and saving.
 Need to do some thinking about this.
 It needs to be external.

 - Fixup interior node polymorphism.
-- Transaction and alloc model?
+- Think about tx and alloc model.
+Needs to come BEFORE futures model.
+- Futures model?

 A transaction allows us to alloc arbitrary bytes, as well as arena-alloc various typed things.
 Publically, we can alloc space for keys and values to be inserted into the tree without copying.